 The Grievance Mechanism, which was launched in July 2017, is complementary to our existing Speak Up Process.

-If the complaint is about a supplier that does not directly supply PepsiCo, we will use our relationships with our direct suppliers to source from the company to develop the appropriate investigative steps where they are not already being undertaken.
+- If the complaint is about a supplier that does not directly supply PepsiCo, we will use our relationships with our direct suppliers that source from the company to develop the appropriate investigative steps where they are are not already being undertaken.

 An internal PepsiCo resource will oversee the process, and a grievance working group including representatives from our procurement, human rights, sustainable agriculture and public policy teams will advise regarding any substantive decisions during the process, including actions to be taken if suppliers refuse to engage with the issues raised in the complaint or do not complete the agreed steps.
 A Grievance Committee, comprising senior management from the departments represented at the working group level, will meet quarterly to review individual cases and the operation of the grievance mechanism, including the implementation of our policies.